 Both Market Order vs. Limit Order have their pros and cons, and the final choice depends on the investor.
 Though limit order offers the cushion of a fixed price range, it can be costly.
 Market orders are easy to execute but can be a tricky choice under volatile market conditions.

-This has been a guide to Limit Order vs Market Order.
+This article has been a guide to Limit Order vs. Market Order.
 Here we discuss the top differences between them along with infographics and comparison table.
 You may also have a look at the following articles for gaining further knowledge –